-Library cards must be periodically renewed to ensure that the contact information that we have on file is accurate and current.
-You will need to present a valid photo ID at one of our four locations (Main Library, Fairview, Montana, or Ocean Park) in order to extend your registration for another term.
+Library cards are renewed biannually to ensure that the contact information on file is accurate and current.
+You will need to present a valid photo ID and proof of current address at one of our five locations.

-Patrons with outstanding fines or fees on their account are required to pay their outstanding balance in full in order to renew their library privilege.
+Members with outstanding fines or fees on their account are required to pay the balance in full in order to renew their library privileges.

-Notify any Santa Monica Public Library location by phone or in person as soon as you notice your card has been lost or stolen so that we can block anyone else from using it.
-We will not hold you responsible for items that are checked out after you reported your card was lost or stolen, but you will be responsible for items checked out before that.
+Notify the library by phone or in person as soon as you notice your card has been lost or stolen so that we can block your card from being used.
+Members are responsible for items checked out before the card has been reported lost or stolen.
+Replacements for lost cards are subject to a fee.

-Stolen cards will be replaced at no charge when the patron presents a valid police theft report documenting the event.
+NOTE: Stolen cards will be replaced at no charge when the member presents a valid police theft report documenting the event.
 Cards that are damaged or worn to the point that they can no longer be read will also be replaced at no charge.